svecosystem/formsnap/content/quick-start.md

 </Form.Root>
 ```

 `Form.Root` is the component which renders a `<form>` element and provides the context for its children.
-It requires a `data` prop which is the form we return from our load function, and a `schema` prop which is the Zod schema we defined earlier.
+It requires a `form` prop which is the form we return from our load function, and a `schema` prop which is the Zod schema we defined earlier.

 In addition to the required props, it also accepts any attribute you could normally pass to a `<form>` element, as well as an `options` prop, which allows us to customize the form's behavior with the same options we can pass to `superForm` when using it directly.

-It also provides a `form` slot prop, which we're accessing with `let:form`.
+It also provides a `config` slot prop, which we're accessing with `let:config`.
 This prop is used to properly type and wire up the form fields, which we'll see in the next step.

 And lastly, we can pass a `debug` prop to enable debug mode, which will display Superform's `<SuperDebug />` component at the bottom of the form to help with debugging.